logological/logological.org/README.md

 * Markdown
 * GitPython

+There are various ways you can install these dependencies:

+### Installing system-wide

-You can install them using `pip3`:
+You can install the dependencies system-wide using `pip3`:

     sudo pip3 install pelican markdown gitpython

-But if your OS's package manager handles Python libaries, it's better to use it instead.
+But if your OS's package manager handles Python libaries, it may be better to use it instead.
 For example, on openSUSE Tumbleweed, you can get the latest releases of everything with `zypper`:

 	sudo zypper ar --refresh --check http://download.opensuse.org/repositories/devel:/languages:/python/openSUSE_Tumbleweed/ devel:languages:python sudo zypper dup --from devel:languages:python
 	sudo zypper in python3-pelican python3-Markdown python3-GitPython

+### Installing in a virtual environment

+While installing dependencies system-wide will usually get you the latest versions, [Pelican itself may require older versions](https://github.com/getpelican/pelican/issues/2820).
+To get around this, you can install the dependencies in a virtual environment:

+    virtualenv virtualenv
+	source virtualenv/bin/activate
+	python -m pip install "pelican[markdown]" gitpython

 ## Compiling the site